-The making of a misrepresentation (or misrepresentations) in a required prior notification is subject to one-year's imprisonment and/or a criminal fine of up to 2 million yen.
-Such a fine is imposed on the individual who is responsible for the filing and/or on the company which failed to make the filing or made the misrepresentation(s).
+The making of a misrepresentation (or misrepresentations) in a required prior notification is subject to a criminal fine of up to 2 million yen.
+Such fine is imposed on the individual who is responsible for the filing and/or on the company which failed to make the filing or made the misrepresentation(s).